oxcamne/oxcam/docs/install.md

 ### Install the oxcam software on your server

 On your server open a bash terminal session (you may already have a bash session in a browser tab from installing py4web).
-Navigate to the parent of the py4web directory (cd ~ if you are on Pythonanywhere), then, pasting the copied link into the wget  or curl command:
+Navigate to the parent of the py4web directory (cd ~ if you are on Pythonanywhere), then, pasting the copied link into the wget  or curl command (adjust these commands to the latest version number):

-on Linux:
+on Linux/Pythonanywhere:

 ```bash
     wget https://github.com/oxcamne/oxcam/archive/refs/tags/v1.1.0.zip